bplmaps/lmec-main-site/content/about/people/megan-nally.md

 method = "Email"

 +++
 Megan is the Map Center's Public Engagement Coordinator.
 She recently graduated from Wesleyan University ('21) with a B.A. in Government, Hispanic Literatures & Cultures, and a certificate in International Relations.
-A longtime map lover, Megan's time at the Map Center has uncovered interests in urban sociology,